Peer Assisted Learning Support (PALS)

 Tim is completing a Bachelor of Education (Primary/Secondary) and has loved wrapping his head around the SCU 6 x 6 teaching model, working out how to effectively cover the course materials and complete the assessments while balancing other life commitments.
 He shares what he is learning with his two primary-school-aged children, who inspire him to try new things and encourage me to keep going and stretch my comfort zones.
 He plans to share that encouragement along with his practical experience.

-Tina is studying a Bachelor of Occupational Therapy, returning to study after completing her first degree 30 years ago (BA (Public Relations)) and 36 years’ experience in people-focused roles in various fields.
-Tina utilised the PALS program last year extensively and attributes her success to the support she received, and believes that individuals are best supported through active listening, encouragement, and instilling confidence in existing capabilities, all mixed in with a bit of guidance.
+Tina is a third-year Occupational Therapy student, who completed a Public Relations degree 30 years ago, and has 36 years’ experience in people-focused roles.
+Being a second-year mentor who extensively utilised PALS in her first year, Tina attributes her success to the support she received.
+Tina believes that individuals are best supported through active listening, encouragement, and capacity-building through instilling confidence in existing capabilities, mixed in with a bit of gentle guidance.

 Zoie Symons